-The Hampton IOP is a six-week program for people with addiction.
+The Genesis IOP in Hampton, VA is a six-week program for people with addiction.
 Its four-day-a-week structure provides addiction education and counseling components while encouraging clients to apply the recovery skills to their daily lives as productive members of their community.
 This supportive IOP can serve in a continuum of care following a residential treatment program or as appropriate initial therapy based on criteria set by the American Society of Addiction Medicine.

 “So many people are impacted by the disease of addiction.
 Becoming sober and regaining life creates the way for a new beginning that so many long for,” says Andreas Bienert, director of Intensive Outpatient Services in Hampton.
 “It is a service that is of desperate need within this community, and we are glad to be able to respond by making this program available.”

 The IOP runs evenings, from six to nine o’clock, and allows patients to continue working, maintain their current living situation, and improve their relationships, all while receiving services right in their community.

 The Hampton Farley Center IOP is currently accepting new patients.
 This program is made possible through a collaboration with Genesis Counseling Center, located at 2202 Executive Drive, Hampton, VA 23666.